USAJOBS/help-center/how-to/search/save/index.md

 ### To save a search

 1. Sign into your USAJOBS account.
 If you don’t have an account, you need to create one.
 Only signed in users can save their search.
-2. Start a job search by entering a keyword or location and click **Search**.
+2. Start a job search by entering a keyword or location in the search box and click **Search**.
 You can also choose the **Advanced Search** option to narrow your results.
-3. Click **Save This Search** on the search results page located on the left side of the page under the [search filters](../filters/).
+3. Click **Save current Search** on the search results page located on the left side of the page under the [search filters](../filters/).
 4. Confirm how you want to search for keywords (similar to, exact match etc.).
 5. Enter additional search criteria if you want—the more information you add, the more specific your results will be.
 6. Name your search—this will help you manage your saved searches.